 key principles for safeguarding

-We believe that the huge psychological hurdles for victims and survivors to overcome to report harm- fears of disbelief, shame and perceived misjudgement or causing further harm- mean relying on reporting alone is a flawed approach.
+We believe that the huge psychological hurdles victims and survivors are expected to overcome to report harm- fears of disbelief, shame and perceived misjudgement or causing further harm- mean relying on reporting alone is a flawed approach.
 We help and encourage organisations in the sector to take a greater responsibility in early intervention and proactive measures.

 responsible use of power.